mrudowski/nxExp/apps/zen-gardens/README.md

 - all new
 - with some nice licensed tile sets

+### Phase 0
+- ✅ Superb Scene component with svg hotspot

 ### Phase I

 #### Switchable tiles palette/atlas
-- one at once - we cannot mix it (json + png)
+- we cannot mix tile sets
-- images + meta desc file
+- ✅ images + meta desc file
 - full of blocks
 - with names
 - when switch we switch all tiles - in palette and on canvas